lightninglabs/lightning-app/README.md

 ![Screenshot](https://github.com/lightninglabs/lightning-app/blob/5f2620d1e99ed1372985fec2063066236e4c16d9/assets/screenshot.png)

 **N.B.
 The app is under active development and the code has not yet been audited.
-It's currently configure to run on testnet.**
+It's currently configured to run on testnet.**

 ### Getting Started

 The app comes for two threat models:

-1. *Pocket Money:* prebuilt and signed [releases](https://github.com/lightninglabs/lightning-app/releases) with auto update (recommended for most users)
+1. *Pocket Money:* prebuilt and signed [releases](https://github.com/lightninglabs/lightning-app/releases) with auto update (recommended for most users).

-2. *Tin Foil Hat:* if you'd rather build it yourself and do without auto updates, see the instructions below ...
+2. *Tin Foil Hat:* if you'd rather build it yourself and do without auto updates, see the instructions below.

 After installing the app, head on over to the [testnet faucet](https://testnet.coinfaucet.eu/en/) to send some test BTC to your wallet.